druleton/druleton/bin/docs/hooks-helpers.md

 # Hook helpers
-The skeleton provides helpers to make it easier to write hooks and to colorize informational output.
+Druleton provides helpers to make it easier to write hooks and to colorize informational output.